l-Shane-l/ceist-gpt/README.md

 $ ./ceist-gbt-cli --api-key=YOUR_API_KEY --prompt="Hello, World!"
 ```
 ## TODO
- - [ ] Add support for Clang-tidy
+- [ ] Add text to speech in main.cpp
- - [ ] Add support for Valgrind
+- [ ] Add Whisper AI api to library
- - [ ] Add support for Cpplint
+- [ ] Add speech to text in main.cpp
- - [ ] Add support for Cppcheck
+- [ ] Add support in cmake to compile to Android and IOS cpu's
- - [ ] Add support for Include-what-you-use
+- [ ] Add github actions to test then compile code for linux, android and ios
- - [ ] Add support for code coverage
+- [ ] Investigate adding support for windows and maybe switching to vcpkg from conan
- - [ ] Add more APIs to the library
-hed to
 ## Dependencies
  - libcurl